Definitions

 The typical build settings are as follows.
 They differ depending on how your site is generated.

-• For apps that use server-side rendering and Next.js Runtime:
+• For apps that use server-side rendering with the Next.js adapter:

 • Build command: next build